 The goal is to make your tribe feel special.
 To give them something they’re not going to get on another platform.
 Sure, they may also follow you on your other social media channels, but by giving them original native content on each social channel, you give them a reason to follow each one, pay close attention and check each regularly.

-If you’re going to post the same content across all your social accounts on the different platforms, then there is no reason or incentive for your followers to follow all your social channels.
+If you’re going to post the same content across all your social channels on the various social platforms, then there is no reason or incentive for your followers to follow all your social channels.
 Again, give them a reason and then delight them with engaging content that provides value and is unique.
 Your audience will notice and appreciate it.

 That’s not to say you can’t ever post the same content across all your social channels.
 You can and should, BUT, optimize it for each social media platform.